Working groups in Department of Oncology

 WG Clinical and Experimental Hemostaseology

-Head: PD Dr. Florian Langer
+Head: Prof. Dr. Florian Langer

 Solid tumors and hematological malignancies increase the risk for both hemorrhagic and thromboembolic complications.
 Correct diagnosis and optimal management of paraneoplastic clotting abnormalities require a thorough understanding of the underlying pathophysiology.
 For this reason, our research group focuses on the cellular and molecular mechanisms of systemic coagulation activation in patients with various types of cancer.